aiven/aiven-docs/docs/products/kafka/howto/enable-follower-fetching.md

 sidebar_label: Enable follower fetching
 ---

-Enable follower fetching in Aiven for Apache Kafka allows your consumers to fetch data from the nearest replica instead of the leader, optimizing data fetching and enhancing performance.
+Enabling follower fetching in Aiven for Apache Kafka allows your consumers to fetch data from the nearest replica instead of the leader, optimizing data fetching and enhancing performance.

 ## Prerequisites